-Don’t ignore even the smallest of things such as the call to action links in email, as it can significantly help you get more leads.
-The deeper you know your target market and how they approach email, the more precise your email marketing results will be.
+Don’t ignore even the smallest of things such as the call-to-action links in email, as it can significantly help you get more leads.
+The deeper you know your target market and how they approach to email, the more precise your email marketing results will be.

 To illustrate further, let’s say your company deals with helping companies keep their computers up and running, safe from any viruses or hacking attempts.
 Unless and until you know which of the companies need your security services for their machines, it would be difficult for you to create an email marketing campaign tailored towards them.
-The idea is to be focused connecting with your target businesses and learning which one of them would most likely work with your company.
+The idea is to be focused on connecting with your target businesses and learning which one of them would most likely work with your company.